Description

 Applying this definition to our asset in some examples:

-• The maximum DrawDown over 5 years of US Market Strategy 2x Leverage Unhedged is -51.7 days, which is lower, thus worse compared to the benchmark SPY (-33.7 days) in the same period.
+• Looking at the maximum DrawDown of -51.7 days in the last 5 years of US Market Strategy 2x Leverage Unhedged, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-33.7 days)

 MaxDuration:

-• Looking at the maximum days below previous high of 392 days in the last 5 years of US Market Strategy 2x Leverage Unhedged, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)
+• Looking at the maximum time in days below previous high water mark of 392 days in the last 5 years of US Market Strategy 2x Leverage Unhedged, we see it is relatively smaller, thus better in comparison to the benchmark SPY (488 days)

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days under water of 392 days is lower, thus better.
+• Compared with SPY (325 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 324 days is lower, thus better.

 AveDuration:

-• During the last 3 years, the average days under water is 124 days, which is smaller, thus better than the value of 179 days from the benchmark.
+• During the last 3 years, the average days under water is 91 days, which is larger, thus worse than the value of 89 days from the benchmark.

 Performance (YTD)